vatsalgoyal44/SoC2k21/README.md

 Theme : to develop a face recognition app capable of detecting all faces included in the image, cropping the faces and extracting their features, and comparing the faces for clustering pictures with same faces.
 The app would also be capable to detecting faces and objects in videos.
 <br />
 ## Phase 1
 - Learnt basics of Python and working with Google Colab.
-[Link to Python tutorials](https://www.youtube.com/watch?v=QXeEoD0pB3E&list=PLsyeobzWxl7poL9JTVyndKe62ieoN-MZ3);  [Link to Google Colab tutorial](https://www.youtube.com/watch?v=i-HnvsehuSw&t=359s)<br />
 - Setted up Anaconda with help from *Python for Deep Learning* course and learnt working with Jupyter notebooks
 - Learnt basics of Machine Learning from *Python for Deep Learning* course.
 - Learnt to work with NumPy, Pandas and Matplotlib libraries.
 Did exercises in the course folder related to Pandas and Matplotlib.
 Practice notebooks uploaded.